DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Reiren gave a prompt response.

-"In first place, if the forest would be actually so dangerous, foreign gods wouldn't even approach it.
+"In the first place, if the forest were actually so dangerous, the foreign gods wouldn't even approach it.
 But oh well, thee can leave it to me.
 Even I have no desire to get myself killed after all.
 So I'm going to choose the safest route."

 [Please do so.]

-They could hear Jeanne's chuckle from radio.
+They could hear Jeanne chuckle over the radio.

-[Want to check one thing.
+[Just want to check one thing.
-Does this forest, Ciel Mir, goes all the way until Yurun in south?]
+Does this forest, Ciel Mir, go all the way until Yurun in the south?]

 "Indeed so.
-I also made a direct trip on foot.
+I had also made a direct trip on foot.
 At that time it took me around 7 days."

-Even for elf, who was able to easily leap from branch to branch of the ancient tree, almost like flying, it took seven days.
+Even for the elf, who was able to easily leap from branch to branch of the ancient trees, almost like flying, it took seven days.

 It made him wonder just how big this maze of the forest was.
 Hearing Reiren's answer astonished him.

-[And with our current pace?]
+[And at our current pace?]

 "Ideally it should take us 3 days and 3 nights.
-But along the way we should be able to find few fruits, edible by humans.
+But along the way we should be able to find some fruits edible by humans.
 No need to worry about provisions."

 [Understood.
-I suppose I should be thankful to the Dante for supplying us with brand new batteries.]
+I suppose we should be thankful to the Dante for supplying us with brand new batteries.]

-Io Resistance's base was at Cassiopeia, which was industrial city in past.
+Io Resistance's base was at Cassiopeia, which was an industrial city in the past.

-If it wouldn't be for plants that could supply their cars with new batteries, there would be no way for them to carry out their plan of traversing through this maze of the forest.
+If it weren't for plants that could supply their cars with new batteries, there would be no way for them to carry out their plan of traversing through this maze of a forest.

-"With our current pace, we should be able to reach a stream, abundant with spring water, within 2 hours."
+"At our current pace, we should be able to reach a stream abundant with spring water, within 2 hours."

 [So you heard her, my friends.
 Our next break...]